bobbykim89/CSE-572/02_02_introduction_to_classification_tests.md

 ### How to find the best split?

 **According to the lecture, how is gain used to determine the best split?**

+- Nodes with homogeneous distribution is preferred
+- Homogeneous nodes have low degree of impurity
+- Non-homogeneous nodes have high degree of impurity.

 ---